 Our patent portfolio related to EVX-B1 currently includes five patent families.
 The patent families are composition of matter patents directed against compositions comprising one or more S. aureus antigens.
-As of September 2021, the first patent family comprised five issued patents in the US, one in DE, one in FR and one in GB as well as one pending application in US and one pending in EP.
+As of June 2021, the first patent family comprises five issued patents in the US, one in DE, one in FR and one in GB as well as one pending application in US and one pending in EP.
 The patent family is expected to expire in April 2032.
 The second patent family comprises one US and one EP pending application.
 We expect the patent family to lapse in December 2034.
 The third patent family currently comprises one US and one EP pending application.
+We expect the patent family to lapse in December 2034.
+The third patent family currently comprises one US and one EP pending application.
 We expect the family to lapse in February 2037.
 Our fourth EVX-B1 related patent family have pending applications in EP and US jurisdictions.
 We expect this patent family to lapse in July 2037.
-The fifth family is in its priority year and, upon entering international and national phases, we expect this patent family to lapse in November 2041.
+The fifth family is in its priority year and, upon entering into international and national phases, we expect this patent family to lapse in November 2041.